 Your financial aid is finalized for the term based on the number of units you are enrolled in as of the end of the 20th day of instruction.
 This is considered the “census date”.
 For the specific date, go to: http://www.csun.edu/admissions-records/late-add-drop-classes.

 If you add classes after this date it will not add or increase grant funds.
 If you withdraw from a portion of your classes after this date, your grant amounts will not change.
-If you completely withdraw from all your classes, refer to our withdrawal policy on our website.
+If you completely withdraw from all your classes.
+Refer to our withdrawal policy below.

 Do I have to be enrolled full time to receive financial aid?